bhatheja/DnCNN_Implementation/README.md

 |----------|----------|
 | Rahul Bhatheja   | EE23M079   |

 ### For this project, we implemented feed-forward denoising convolutional neural networks (DnCNN), which utilize residual learning and batch normalization to boost denoising performance.
-In addition to that, we used patching of 128x128 to augument dataset.
+We also used patching of 128x128 to augment the dataset.

 <a href="https://arxiv.org/abs/1608.03981" target="_blank">Beyond a Gaussian Denoiser: Residual Learning of Deep CNN for Image Denoising</a>

 ## Model Architecture
 ![Architecture](https://github.com/bhatheja/DnCNN_Implementation/blob/main/images/Model_architecure.png)

-This Model provides resonably good psnr value with high noise even when trained for less number of epcohs and large enough patching.
+This Model provides a reasonably good psnr value with high noise even when trained for fewer epochs and large enough patching.
 <h3>Results.
-We had choosen the depth of the network to be 17 which is large enough for capturing the contextual information from the surrounding of the pixel.
-The receptive field for the implemented netword is 35 for out case.</h3>
+We had chosen the depth of the network to be 17 which is large enough for capturing the contextual information from the surrounding of the pixel.
+The receptive field for the implemented network is 35 for our case.</h3>